aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 https://www.degiro.ie/data/pdf/ie/IE_Feeschedule.pdf

 ### How to buy and sell
-Market order: will get you the deal done immediately (you may have to suffer a slightly worse price then if you place a limit order)
+Market order: will get you the deal done immediately (you may have to suffer a slightly worse price then if you place a limit order).
+Strongly advise not to market order, always set a limit order.

 Limit order: you set a maximum price you are willing to pay.
 The order won't be filled until another seller drops to that price.

 Day order: only lasts for the day - if it doesn't get filled it's cancelled.

-GTC: good till cancelled
+GTC: good till cancelled.
+The order lasts forever.

-Strongly advise not to market order, always set a limit.
+Stop loss: Sell shares if your current position falls decreases and reaches a certian value.
 "if I am buying a share @ say $2.70 and want to minimise losses - what type of order do I input.
 Say if the price is falling and I want to set it to sell @ $2.60"
 To minimise losses: use Sell Option; Order Type : Stop Loss and enter price [$2.60].

+Limit order: Sell shares if your current position increases and reaches a value.
 "Also when selling if a share is at $3.00 and I want to take a profit at a minimum of $2.90 - can I set up an order so that the position I hold will be automatically sold once the share price hits $2.90"
 To take profit @ $2.90: use Sell; Order Type : Limit Order & enter price $2.90

 ## Concepts
 ### Opportunity cost